rcssdy/rcssdy/README.md

 ## 🚀 Hi, I'm Ryan!

-I'm a full-stack developer based out of London, England.
+I'm a full-stack developer based out of Istanbul, Turkey

 I started writing code ~13 years ago, and I've had the pleasure of working on applications of all shapes and sizes.